Practical Travel Information for Tourists Visiting Czechia

 If you arrive in Czechia by plane, you can conveniently rent a car at the airport and return it before you fly back home.
 All major international car rental companies operate in Czechia.
 You can use Expedia to compare car rental deals.

 You can easily find a 4-star or even a 5-star hotel room in Prague in the price range EUR 100-200 per night.
 Bargain.
-Accomodation in an excellent 3-star hotel should cost you less than EUR 100 per night, often significantly less than that.
+Accommodation in an excellent 3-star hotel should cost you less than EUR 100 per night, often significantly less than that.
 Also backpackers should not be disappointed, as there are plenty of hostels in the Czech capital.
 Sometimes a low-cost hotel room in Prague can cost much less than a bed in a hostel room in another European major city.
+This dedicated page displays a convenient map with available accommodation options in Prague.

 Accommodation costs can go up during certain periods or events in some destinations.
 For example, during popular trade fairs in Brno you may expect to pay more for the hotel than at other times.
 Prague may not be affected by this as much as other destinations, because of the huge number of hotels and vacant rooms in that beautiful city.
 The hotels must compete very hard and this is excellent for you as tourist coming to Prague.